schmoelder/diss/doc/05_characterization/06_adsorption_parameters.md

 :name: fig_lysozyme_validation
 :scale: 75%

-Comparison of experimental data with simulation results at pH 5 for 6, and 14 CV gradients.
+Comparison of experimental data with simulation results at pH 5 for 6 and 14 CV gradients.
 ```

+In addition to experimental validation, the estimated parameters were compared with values reported in the literature.
 Osberghaus et al. and Ladiwala et al. both determined isotherm parameters at pH 5 on a *Sepharose* column, albeit a fast-flow variant, whereas here a high-performance column was used {cite}`Osberghaus2012, Ladiwala2005`.
 Osberghaus et al. report a characteristic charge for Lysozyme of 5.07, while Ladiwala et al. report 5.6.
 The value determined in this study, {glue:text}`nu`, aligns very well with Ladiwala et al., though it is slightly higher than the value reported by Osberghaus et al.